E-VANCE/trellis-matomo/README.md

     - { role: trellis-matomo, tags: [matomo]}
 ```

-After adding the role to the above files and running the install, provision your Vagrant box via `vagrant reload --provision` (if it's running) or `vagrant provision` (if it's not).
+After adding the role to the above file(s) and running the install, provision your Vagrant box via `vagrant reload --provision` (if it's running) or `vagrant provision` (if it's not).
 If you haven't provisioned the box yet simply run `vagrant up`.

-If you have [trellis-cli](https://github.com/roots/trellis-cli) installed – which is highly recommended – then use `trellis up` / `trellis vm start` or  `trellis provision {ENV}`.
+If you have [trellis-cli](https://github.com/roots/trellis-cli) installed – which is highly recommended – then just use `trellis up` / `trellis vm start` or  `trellis provision {ENV}`.

 ## Configuration